Aliases for MED20 Gene

 MED20 (Mediator Complex Subunit 20) is a Protein Coding gene.
-Among its related pathways are RNA Polymerase II Transcription Initiation And Promoter Clearance and Gene Expression.
+Among its related pathways are Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha) and Gene Expression.
 GO annotations related to this gene include DNA-directed RNA polymerase activity and RNA polymerase II transcription cofactor activity.

 UniProtKB/Swiss-Prot for MED20 Gene

 Component of the Mediator complex, a coactivator involved in the regulated transcription of nearly all RNA polymerase II-dependent genes.
 Mediator functions as a bridge to convey information from gene-specific regulatory proteins to the basal RNA polymerase II transcription machinery.
 Mediator is recruited to promoters by direct interactions with regulatory proteins and serves as a scaffold for the assembly of a functional preinitiation complex with RNA polymerase II and the general transcription factors.